jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 the 7 can also be played by reaching up with the fourth finger on the 4th string.

 ## E form

-Here is the major scale assembled in CAGED E form.

 The E form expands below the 1st-string root treble triad.